stereo3d/vuze_camera_vr_studio/README.md

 backup of the official vuze.camera vr software download page

-as the official vuze.camera page throws and SSl error consumers are not able to download the vr studio software anymore. this page shows a backup obtained using curl and bypassing the ssl security check with the command.
+as the official vuze.camera page throws and SSL error consumers are not able to download the vr studio software anymore. this page shows a backup obtained using curl and bypassing the ssl security check with the command.

 ```